djspacewhale/HoTTEST-Summer-School/Agda/Cubical/my-Exercises7.lagda.md

 complicated reasoning about transport.

-## Part III: Some HITs
+## Part IV: Some HITs

-Now we want prove some identity of HITs analogous to `Torus ≡ S¹ × S¹`
+Now we want prove some identities of HITs analogous to `Torus ≡ S¹ × S¹`
-Hint: you can just `isoToPath` in all of them.
+Hint: you can just use `isoToPath` in all of them.

 ### Exercise 9 (★★)